Apekshajawali/Cafe-Connect/README.md

 # ☕ Cafe Network Setup Simulation

-Welcome to the **Cafe Network Setup Simulation**!
+Welcome to the **Cafe Network Setup Simulation**!!
 This project is a simulated network setup designed in **Cisco Packet Tracer** for a cafe environment, equipped with both wired and wireless connections for seamless customer service and efficient network management.

 ## 📜 Project Overview